EricArcher/sprex/README.md

 ## Description

 *sprex* is a package for calculating species richness for rarefaction and extrapolation.
+It contains functions for calculating non-parametric species richness such as jackknife, Chao1, and ACE.
+Also available are functions for plotting species richness and extrapolation curves.

 ## Installation